AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 )
 ```

-### B.5 Rewriting Context Instead of Appending
+### Rewriting Context Instead of Appending

-**Why it fails**: If you reorder, reformat, or summarize earlier content in place, you change the prefix token stream.
-Step N is no longer a prefix extension of step N−1.
+If you reorder, reformat, or summarize earlier content in place, you change the prefix token stream.
+Step N is no longer a prefix extension of step N-1.

-**Recommended approach**: Append new turns and tool outputs.
+Append new turns and tool outputs.
 If summarization is required, append a summary block rather than rewriting earlier text, unless cache invalidation is acceptable.